 Rossini’s penultimate opera, Le Comte Ory, received its first staging at the Metropolitan Opera this season.
 This is a charming work that is Rossini just below his best – which means that it’s very good, indeed.
-The opera need three virtuoso singers well versed in the bel canto style.
+The opera needs three virtuoso singers well versed in the bel canto style.
 In Juan Diego Flórez, Joyce DiDonato, and Diana Damrau the Met had the best that the world has to offer.

 The libretto of Le Comte Ory is such a mish mash of the original show on which it’s based that the librettists declined to have their names on the printed libretto.
 The title role is another example of opera’s unsuccessful seducers – think Don Giovanni whose successes are all in the past.
 He gets nowhere during the stage action of Mozart’s masterpiece.

-There’s no point in describing the silly goings on other than they give Rossini a loom on which to weave a series of very attractive pieces which show of the talents of gifted singers.
+There’s no point in describing the silly goings on other than they give Rossini a loom on which to weave a series of very attractive pieces that show of the talents of gifted singers.
 The only really sublime writing in the opera is the slow opening section of the trio that comes at the end of the opera.
 The accompanying stage action involves three in a bed and a lot of gender confusion.
 This results in a lot of laughter which though intended and unavoidable obscures the beautiful music that Rossini wrote for the madcap scene.
 This was the trio that Berlioz so much admired.

 Le Comte Ory started out as a French vaudeville in 1816.
 It was never meant to be taken seriously.
 Rossini didn’t and neither does the current production.
 This works just fine unlike Mary Zimmerman’s recent mounting of Bellini’s La Sonnambula at the Met.
 In that opera we have a silly story that must be taken seriously for it to work.
 Zimmerman’s failure was the result of her condescension to the story.